|

 406. filament

-a thin wire (usually tungsten) that is heated white hot by the passage of an electric current
+a thin wire heated by the passage of an electric current

 407. finesse